PragmaTech-GmbH/workshop-datev-coding-festival-2025/README.md

 - We'll cover best practices for writing integration tests with Spring TestContext, managing test data, and ensuring tests are reliable and maintainable.
 - Finally, we'll discuss common pitfalls and how to avoid them, plus how AI tools can assist in writing and maintaining tests.

+The workshop will be held in either English or German, depending on the participants' preferences.

 ## Workshop Requirements

 - Existing knowledge of Java and Spring Boot
 - Familiarity with Maven and basic Java/Spring Boot testing concepts
-- A laptop with Java 21
+- A laptop with Java 21 JDK installed
 - Access to a Docker engine to use Testcontainers for integration tests
 - An IDE of your choice (preferably IntelliJ IDEA)
 - To verify your setup, follow the instructions in [Getting Started](#getting-started)